MFM Presents… Brief Recess

 And I love the fact that, you know, I think it also helps when people can see themselves and they're elected officials.

-So the fact that he is an immigrant, the fact that he's out, you know, openly gay, like all those things, I think, sort of help.
+So the fact that he is an immigrant, the fact that he's out, you know, openly gay, like all those things, I think sort of help.

-I'm sick of this whole like my life is separate from my job.
+I'm sick of this whole like, my life is separate from my job.
 It ain't.

-I'm a fear Steva in the courtroom as well as at home.
+I'm a fear Steven in the courtroom as well as at home.
+I'm winning arguments in my kitchen.

-Brad on the phone.
 I'm getting impeached in my phone.

 Yeah, get Brad on the phone.
 Oh, all right.